Arya-Gupta/College-Forum/README.md

 - All asked/answered questions are displayed and can be clicked on for more information
 - A user needs to be logged in to post a question or comment on a thread
 - Users can post or comment only if they have permission
+- Use the search feature on the navbar to quickly search if you think your question has been already asked

 ## Tech Stack Used